 In addition, the three agencies recommend further research to understand better how use of antibiotics and resistance affect one another.

-The agencies published the first JIACRA report in January 2015, presenting data from their monitoring networks from 2011-12:
+The agencies published the second JIACRA report in July 2017

-- ECDC/EFSA/EMA first joint report on the integrated analysis of the consumption of antimicrobial agents and occurrence of antimicrobial resistance in bacteria from humans and food-producing animals (JIACRA I)
+ECDC/EFSA/EMA second joint report on the integrated analysis of the consumption of antimicrobial agents and occurrence of antimicrobial resistance in bacteria from humans and food-producing animals (PDF/15.04 MB)

 - important differences across the EU in the use of antibiotics in animals and humans;